Dalibor Brozović: Linguistic importance

-Instead of Serbo-Croatian, Brozović preferred the term Central South Slavic diasystem, asserting separate language status for Croatian and Serbian.
+Instead of Serbo-Croatian, Brozović preferred the term Central South Slavic diasystem, and that was met with criticism..
 However, Brozović advocated the term "Croato-Serbian" even in 1988.
 As far as language status is concerned, Brozović has asserted for nearly three decades that "the Serbian and Croatian variants are (...) phenomenons, which are analogous to the English and American variants"; "As in other cases where several nations use one standard language (German, Dutch, English, French, Spanish, Portuguese as standard languages), the standard Croato-Serbian language is not unified.
 In linguistics (especially in sociolinguistics), the realizations of such standard languages are called variants of a standard language".
 Brozović maintained that it is "a fact that Serbs and Croats have a common language", and he described it as pluricentric even in 1992.
 In the 1990s, Brozović became one of the leading proponents of linguistic purism in Croatia.

 Brozović states that the list of 100 words of the basic Croatian, Serbian, Bosnian, and Montenegrin vocabulary, as set out by Morris Swadesh, shows that all 100 words are identical.
 According to Swadesh, at least twenty words must differ if they are to be considered as different languages.

 Brozović received the Zadar City Award for a prominent scientific activity (for the book Standardni jezik) in the 1970, and an Award for Life's Work of the Republic of Croatia in 1992.